scriptclump/mysql-aws-lambda-nodejs/README.md

 - Edit the connection string for the database
 - Zip & upload the file to the aws console -> Lambda
 - Test the Lambda function
+- main.js is the actual file which will execute by Lambda function